ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+vived tho lapse of more than one hun­
+dred and eighty years Near the grave
+6tood a venerable apple tree, when and
+by whom planted is not kuown. ; This
+tree had sent two of its main roots into
+the graves oftMr and Ms. Williams.
+The larger root had pushed its way thro&#x27;
 the earth t 11 it reached the precise soot
 occupied by tbe skull of Roger Wil­
 liams.
 There making a turn as if going